group33333333333/Coursework-clean/README.md

 2) Created *.gitignore* file and ignored selected file types
 3) Installed WLS via CMD and enabled Hyper-V
 4) Installed and integrated Docker
-5) Successfully pushed and committed to, and pulled from GitHub
+5) Successfully pushed and committed to, and pulled from GitHub.